top of page

 The names of those two scientists may be familiar - these are the same two who worked on a very influential early study back in 1998.
 These researchers had examined a (smallish) collection of overwintering monarchs (collected during the winter of 1997) using this isotope approach, to determine where they had come from.
 The upshot from that study is that they estimated that 50% of all of the monarchs in Mexico came from the American Midwest.
 At the time, this was a huge development in monarch science, since we did not know where the "core" breeding range was back then.
 Based on this one study, it looked like the Midwest was it.
 After that, a lot of monarch researchers became fixated on this region, seeing it as the key to saving the monarch, because of it's perceived importance within the breeding range of eastern North America.
 And, once farmers in the Midwest began using roundup-ready crops that allowed them to eliminate all of the weedy milkweeds from their fields, this fixation with the Midwest grew even more.
 I think a lot of researchers still are fixated, actually.
 Anyway, I'm not one of them, and I even recall having some important critiques of that study, and the assumptions it led to, and I blogged about these at one point a few years ago.
 I note that this study is also routinely cited whenever there is talk of the loss of agricultural milkweeds.

 So this study that was published in Global Change Biology in 2017 could be thought of as a follow-up to that early one, but with using a lot more monarchs.
 These researchers looked at samples of overwintering monarchs from many, many years, going back to the 1970s.
 I understand that they basically raided the late Lincoln Brower's monarch freezer (when he was still with us) to get some of these early samples.
-They combined these with some more recent samples from other researchers, including from my wife's lab.
+They combined these with some more recent samples from other researchers, including from Dr. Altizer's lab.
 Collectively, they had samples from across 38 years - quite a time span.
 Their goal was to examine the samples from each year, using this stable isotope approach, to determine where the monarchs came from in North America.
 By doing it over a long time frame, they could then determine if there have been any large-scale changes in the natal origins over time.
 They were specifically looking to see if the relative contribution of monarchs from different regions of North America corresponded with year-to-year variations in climate at these regions.

 Importantly, their collection covered the important time frame of the 1990s and 2000s, the years when the farmers in the Midwest started using roundup-ready crops and spraying herbicides on their fields, which dramatically reduced the milkweed in that region.
 This part is not in dispute at all.